skriegman/img/README.md

 ---------------------------------------------

-#### The examples:
+#### The examples

-1. **running.py** evolve running soft robots in a terrestrial environment.
+- **running.py** evolve running soft robots in a terrestrial environment.

-2. **swimming.py** a simple mesh-based fluid model, that allows you to observe how soft morphologies evolve in a fluid environment.
+- **swimming.py** a simple mesh-based fluid model, that allows you to observe how soft morphologies evolve in a fluid environment.

-3. **growing.py** plants that grow towards a light source.
+- **growing.py** plants that grow towards a light source.

 --------------------------------------------